-Damian Cephas, the head girls basketball coach at Orange Glen High School, joins the Palomar staff this season.
+Damian Cephas is in his second season as an assistant coach in Palomar's women's basketball program.
+Cephas is the former head girls basketball coach at Orange Glen High School.
 He also serves as a club coach in the Coastal Elite basketball program.

 Cephas played at Escondido High School from 1989-92 and was an all-league and All-CIF San Diego Section selection for the Cougars.
-He still holds school records for scoring, rebounding and shot blocksw.
+He still holds school records for scoring, rebounding and shots blocked.

 Copyright © 2012-13 Palomar Community College.
 All rights reserved.